Benefits Strategy

 What is a Tuition Reimbursement?

-Tuition reimbursement is an employee benefit that helps reduce the financial burden of continuing education.
-As the term implies, tuition reimbursement allows employees to pay off part or all of school expenses through company funds.
+Tuition reimbursement is an employee benefit that helps reduce the financial burden of continuing education by allowing employees to use company funds to cover part or all of their school expenses.

 How Many Employees Actually Use Tuition Reimbursement?